 “The most common software solution used for compliance – spreadsheets – fail because they promote a siloed approach, are prone to errors, and are ineffective at sharing information between people and across organizations.”

 “A DFE platform that works in the context of PLM offers a forward looking, efficient, and holistic approach.”

 Manufacturers who approach sustainable product design using a PLM framework will not only benefit today in addressing current sustainability challenges and gaining a competitive edge, but also tomorrow in addressing future needs and requirements to produce earth friendly, innovative and compliant products.
-A win win for both manufacturers and all of us consumers.
+A win win for both manufacturers and consumers.